 I love Starbucks.
 I don't care about high quality coffee - my morning brew is Maxwell House Instant.
 What I love is the Starbucks company.
 My first impressions of them were that they do a brilliant job of selling community.
 They offer a sophisticated feeling, non-bar Third Place for the price of a few bucks for a drink.
 There are plenty of self-employed people like myself who like to have a place to go, even if it's just to read a newspaper.
 Then my brand-insensitive husband who cares about high quality coffee starting ADDING it to our shopping list.
 That got my attention.

 In 2002 we traveled Edinburgh and I noticed a pattern.
 Every few blocks there was either a Clarks Shoestore, a kilt shop, or a Starbucks.
 When we got home from vacation, we bought SBUX stock.
-It's a bad day to brag about stock prices, but it's up about 50% since we bought it.
+It's up about 50% since we bought it.

-Unlike most of the annual reports we get, which go straight to the recycling (actually I'm not even sure if they're annual reports, I throw them away so fast), I quite enjoy the Starbucks publication.
+Unlike most of the annual reports we get, which go straight to the recycling, I quite enjoy the Starbucks publication.
 It is quite beautiful and focuses on their mission.
 They have a whole separate report on Corporate Social Responsibility.
 (They could be losing money, and I would not know, but I am well-informed about their environmental practices!)
-The 79 page number-crunchy report is printed as an inset pamphlet.
+The 79-page number-crunchy report is printed as an inset pamphlet.
 All I read about it was "Form 10-K/A was printed on paper manufactured from 100% post-consumer waste fibers using Green-e certified renewable energy certificates."
 That's enough for me!

 And how's this for a great touch?
 They include a gift certificate for 2 coffees at the Starbucks of your choice, and encourage stockholders to share their Starbucks stories.